nickbearman/r-geodemographic-analysis-20140710/geodemographic-analysis.md

 ![](Rplot-20140702-oac-liverpool.png)

 There is quite a lot happening here, so here is a bit of explanation.
 The pairs of six digit numbers represent the location of the different objects.
-When you plot a graph in R, the coordinates are set to the same as the spatial data (BNG in this example).
-So you also have to position the map items in BNG coordinates.
-Secondly, you can see the `cex=` command used quite a bit.
-This tells R to scale that item.
-A value of 1 represents 100%, so 0.8 get R to reduce the item in size by 20%.
-Try adjusting the size.
+When you plot a graph in R, the coordinates are set to the same as the spatial data (BNG in this example), so you also have to position the map items in BNG coordinates.

 If you just re-run one line, R will just add that again to the plot.
 This can be useful if you are experimenting with the position, but you may need to run the whole block of code again to see what is going on.
+Running the line starting with `plot(liverpool.....` will clear the plot and start again.
+Use this if it gets too messy.

+You might need to move some of the components to have a better map layout.
 There is a function called `locator()` which can help you find coordinates.
 Run `locator()` in the console, then click anywhere in the plot window, and then click finish (top-right of the plot window).
 R will then give you the coordinates of where you clicked.
+Try adjusting the coordinates to move the North arrow to the top left of the map.

+Secondly, you can see the `cex=` command used quite a bit.
+This tells R to scale that item.
+A value of 1 represents 100%, so 0.8 gets R to reduce the item in size by 20%.
+Try adjusting the size.

 Experiment with adjusting the different elements, size, location and colour.
 How do you think you would add a data source to the map?